kainbozzetto/robotsim/README.md

 Simulation where a robot receives text commands that will allow it to traverse a 5 unit by 5 unit tabletop.

-Written in Javascript using ES6.
+Written in Javascript utilising ES6.

 ## Requirements